Your ears are a tell all spot for what is going on in your body at this point in time.

 The purple line along the top of the thumb or toe represents the vagus nerve.
 You can walk or press on this line to help harmonize and relax your body systems.

 The purple line along the side of the thumb or the medial side of the great toe represents the spine reflex.
 You can thumb walk along the edge of the thumb or great toe to help relieve tension and stress and to help harmonize your whole body.

 The pink dots along the tips of the fingers or toes on the palmar side or plantar view represent the sinuses.
 You can press on these points to help relieve sinus congestion.

-Again I remind you that these self help tips are not intended to replace the advise of your physician and should only be used as a compliment to traditional medicine.
+Again I remind you that these self care tips are not intended to replace the advise of your physician and should only be used as a compliment to traditional medicine.
 Reflexology is an ancient healing art and in the hands of a professionally trained therapist you can be assured you will receive significant benefits to your health and well being.
-When using reflexology on yourself as a self help tool - you can do no harm to yourself when you only use your own hands (do not use tools unless you have been trained to use them) - you can only help to give your body a chance to relax and help heal itself.
+When using reflexology on yourself as a self care tool - you can do no harm to yourself when you only use your own hands (do not use tools unless you have been trained to use them) - you can only help to give your body a chance to relax and help heal itself.

 Your body is capable of wonderful things - look how you have grown and accomplished so much in your life time and here you are learning more about how to help yourself be a healthier, more relaxed human.

 If you have any questions please contact me and I will be happy to help as best I can.